srl-labs/containerlab/docs/cmd/destroy.md

 #### cleanup

-The local `--cleanup` flag instructs containerlab to remove the lab directory and all its content.
+The local `--cleanup | -c` flag instructs containerlab to remove the lab directory and all its content.

 Without this flag present, containerlab will keep the lab directory and all files inside of it.